Game Design Manifesto

 -

-Other players should be unidentifiable outside of the game when possible, preventing any kind of communication or signalling outside the game, or being able to intuit their mood or ability.
+Other players should be unidentifiable outside of the game when possible.
+This prevents any kind of communication or signalling outside the game, or also prevents impressions of others’ mood or ability affecting decision making.
 Gaming against known opponents should be an option not a default.

 - This means communication should be carefully managed.